I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 I own it.

-And it is aimed at muddling conservatism and discrediting, taking down, if you will conservative Tea Party candidates in the Republican presidential primary process.
+And it is aimed at muddling conservatism and discrediting, taking down, if you will, conservative Tea Party candidates in the Republican presidential primary process.

-And it is the way to do it, by the way, is a page right out of the Democrat left's playbook.
+And it is the way to do it, by the way, is a page right out of the Democrat Left's playbook.

-Now, last week I mentioned and discussed at some length the argument that some were making that if conservatives demand candidates who are too pure, they can't win.
+Now, last week, I mentioned and discussed at some length the argument that some were making that if conservatives demand candidates who are too pure, they can't win.

 We need a conservative who understands that raising taxes now and then is a reasonable and sometimes intelligent thing to do.

-We don't want the kind of purity that says Never raise taxes.
+We don't want the kind of purity that says never raise taxes.

 We don't want the kind of purity that gives us the social issues.

-We need Republicans who aren't as pure, who will realize that sometimes you just have to stop talking about guns and abortion for the larger good of public policy.
+We need Republicans who aren't as pure, who realize that sometimes you just have to stop talking about guns and abortion for the larger good of public policy.

 Well, today in the Daily Caller, that's Chatsworth Osborne Jr.'s website, right?